I'd like to show you my favorites gadgets. Each time I buy something geeky, I try to find and to use each function, and to customize it my way.

 Samsung Galaxy Tab

-Default ROM is bad.
-Samsung tries to skin Android launcher like an iPhone and again, it's ugly.
+The default ROM is a mess.
+Samsung tries to skin Android launcher like an iPhone and it's ugly.
 The browser is slow and don't resize text to the screen.
 Of course you can download some applications from the market to replace this crap but it's a pity to ruin Android like that.
 I've first replaced the default ROM by Overcome, a custom ROM which adds some improvements.
 Now I'm running Ice Cream Sandwich thanks to Cyanogen guys.
-Anyway, some Google apps are amazing like Earth.
-It's a real pleasure to "browse" our planet with two fingers.
+By the way some Google apps are amazing like Earth: it's a real pleasure to "browse" our planet with two fingers.

 I think tablets can only be used for media consumption.
-Read e-mails or Google Reader, watch a Youtube clip or some pictures, but don't try to use it like a PC.
+Read e-mails or Google Reader, watch a Youtube clip or some pictures, but don't try to use them like PCs.
 As soon as you have to produce something, you'll be frustrated.
-Write something is a pain, even on this big screen.
+Write something is a pain, even on the big screen of the Galaxy Tab.
 Nothing will replace a real keyboard.

 Official page: Galaxy Tab